DeviPravallikaKarry/Excel-Sales-Analytics/README.md

-# Excel-Sales-Analytics
-My Excel project on Sales Analysis of AtliQ Hardware
+# Project: Sales and Finance Analytics for AtliQ Hardware